tillkaeufer/DuCKLinG/README.md

 - no_spectrum: For only plotting the parameter posterior and ignoring the (memory-intensive and time-consuming) step of plotting the spectra add this option.
 - close: this will avoid that all the plots are displayed when they are done.
 They will simply be saved.
 - all: this option will automatically run the other two plotting routines as well
+- all_plus: this option also runs the two other plotting routines and overplots the posterior in plot_mol_contributions-input.py as well.

 Hopefully, this will plot/save you all the data you are interested in.